-Even though there are many advanced methods and strategies for marketing, email marketing still stands as one of the most effective one-to-one mode of communication.
+Even though there are many advanced methods and strategies for marketing, email marketing still stands as one of the most effective one-to-one modes of communication.

 With blogs, social media and other avenues, we have a mass reach – but they get personal only to a certain level.

 Here’s where email marketing comes to rescue.
 But before you could use email marketing to market your business and products, you’ve got to build an email list.

 Not the easiest thing on the earth, you know.
 But once you build a list, say a really BIG list, the story doesn’t end there.